Moving to New Zealand from UK

 Here are answers to the most common questions asked by UK nationals considering relocation.

-People Also Ask (PAA): Moving to New Zealand from UK
+People Also Ask: Moving to New Zealand from UK

 UK nationals need to apply for a visa, most commonly a Skilled Migrant or Accredited Employer Work Visa.
 Investors and retirees also have specific options.